zuri-training/Proj-CC_gen-Team-124/README.md

 > A library of different types of credit card designs.

-Credicard is a web application that allows users to customize their credit card designs by selecting from provided templates which can then modified to the user's style.
+Credard is a web application that allows users to customize their credit card designs by selecting from provided templates which can then modified to the user's style.

+For a general overview of how the project works, check out the [documentation for the project presentation](https://docs.google.com/document/d/1DWA4ZwdISgN0JvuIN36B516YIxWYqzoncjOXI4zbpQM/edit).

 For information about how to contribute to this project, view the [contribution guidelines](https://github.com/zuri-training/Proj-CC_gen-Team-124/blob/main/CONTRIBUTING.md).